 - In any case where a student’s ability to observe or acquire information through these sensory modalities is compromised, the candidate must demonstrate alternate means and/or abilities to acquire and demonstrate the essential information conveyed in this fashion.
 If the alternatives are acceptable, it is expected that obtaining and using such alternate means and/or abilities shall be the responsibility of the student.

-Communication is the ability to speak, hear, read and write sufficiently to achieve adequate exchange of information with other healthcare professionals, patients and their support network.
+Communication includes the ability to speak, hear, read and write sufficiently well to achieve adequate exchange of information with other healthcare professionals, patients and their support network.

 - The student must have the ability to receive and process auditory information and speak and write clearly for all communications with patients, their families and other healthcare professionals.

 - The student must communicate effectively through written and electronic media.

 - The student must be able to communicate sensitively with patients and their families.

 - The student must be able to read sufficiently to comprehend complex medical literature and convey this information in easy to understand terms.